Loading...

 Very often, the patient knows only the smallest part of his/her problem.
 The doctor's job is to identify all the problems, which might seem to be minor but often have huge consequences.

 The human factor should be highlighted as well in the process of delivering the most important and indispensable medical advice and generally in performing competent treatment.
 Of course, it is very important to equip the clinic with state-of-the-art equipment, the use of innovative materials and technologies, as the speed of development in the dental field is very high and modern high-level professionalism requires continuous education and training.
+And only the doctor is the mediator that can make this innovative work for the patient.
 It is the doctor who, using his years of experience, knowledge, medical intuition, can offer and implement an appropriate treatment plan.
 The particular important factor is the ability of the doctor to present the situation in detail in a language understandable to the patient, bypassing professional terminology as far as possible.
+Not so less important are personal attributes, the ability to hear and understand the other, the ability to identify the patient's psychological and other characteristics.

 It is not accidental that one of the philosophers said: "If the patient's condition does not ease after talking to the doctor, then he is not a doctor"